aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 aws cloudformation delete-stack --stack-name evs-environment
 ```

-4. Verify all resources are properly cleaned up in the AWS Console
+4. Verify that all EVS and related resources are properly cleaned up in the AWS Console

 ## Notices